 The days of stuffing your blog posts with one keyword are long gone.

 Google will now actually penalise you for ‘keyword stuffing’ because it sacrifices the quality of your content.

 Instead, you should use your keywords in certain core areas (we’ll get to that in a minute), and utilise more modern keyword tricks like long-tail keywords and latent semantic indexing (LSI).
 I’ll talk more about these in a second, for now, you need to know how to find the perfect keywords.

 There are usually a few obvious keywords relevant to your niche or topic.
 For example, ‘digital marketing’ is a no-brainer for me, because I’m a digital marketer.

 But if you really want to get your keywords working for you, it’s important to be a bit more imaginative.
 Variety is the spice of life, and Google appears to favour hot cuisine.

 The more you blog, the more keywords you should be using.
 Optimising different posts for the same keyword is really shooting yourself in the foot.
 All you’re doing is competing with yourself for that coveted ranking!

 Instead, optimise posts for different but related keywords.
 It’s super-helpful to do a bucket load of keyword research.

-Google have a free Keyword Planner that’s really useful for this.
+Google has a free Keyword Planner that’s really useful for this.
 Similar to this is the Moz Keyword Explorer (Moz also have some premium packages that are great if you’re serious about nailing your SEO).

 Spend a little while researching the best keywords for your niche.
 There are a few essential terms you will need to understand to do this properly: